yakir12/autotracker-deluxe/README.md

 *You shouldn't use this option unless you know all of your tracks start at the arena centre and end at the arena's edge.*

+#### Smoothing spline degree
+The calibrated tracks are smoothed using a [UniveriateSpline](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.UnivariateSpline.html) from scipy.
+Changing this parameter allows you to change the degree (*k*) of the smoothing function.

 ## Miscellany